StarRocks/starrocks/docs/en/using_starrocks/troubleshooting_asynchronous_materialized_views.md

 - **Analyze performance bottlenecks of the materialized view refresh**

-  Refreshing materialized views with complex computation is inherently time-consuming.
+  Refreshing materialized views with complex computation is time-consuming.
 You can analyze its performance bottlenecks by analyzing the query profile of the refresh task:

   - Obtain the `query_id` corresponding to the refresh task by querying `information_schema.task_runs`.
   - Analyze the query profile of the refresh task using the following statements: